• Skip to primary navigation

 It’s also nice that you can assemble it in about 3 minutes the night before and it only takes about 30 minutes to bake.
 It’s great for overnight guests when you don’t want to spend a lot of time in the kitchen.

-A baking dish of strawberry baked French toast
+A single serving of strawberry French toast on a plate.

 Servings: 10